Michael Schill: University of Oregon

 On April 14, 2015, the University of Oregon Board of Trustees named Schill as the 18th president of the University of Oregon.
 He focused on three priorities: enhancing academic and research excellence, supporting student access and success, and improving campus experience and diversity.

-In 2016, Schill announced the launch of the Phil and Penny Knight Campus for Accelerating Scientific Impact, a billion dollar initiative to transform innovation at the University of Oregon.
+In 2016, Schill announced the launch of the Phil and Penny Knight Campus for Accelerating Scientific Impact, a billion-dollar initiative to transform innovation at the University of Oregon.
 The first phase, anchored by a $500 million gift from the Knights, was completed in December 2020 with the grand opening of the campus’s first building.
 In July 2021, the University of Oregon received a second $500 million gift from the Knights to fund the next phase of the campus.
 Under Schill's leadership, the University of Oregon partnered with Oregon Health and Science University to seed new academic opportunities to benefit society and create a biomedical data science center focused on finding treatments and cures for cancer.

 In 2021, Schill announced that the university had surpassed its $3 billion fundraising goal, a university and state record.
 During his time as president, from 2015 to the end of the campaign, the University of Oregon raised $2.5 billion and extended its comprehensive campaign goal from $2 to $3 billion.
 The campaign was the largest in the university's history.

-Schill announced the Oregon Commitment in 2015, an effort focused on supporting student success by improving four-year graduation rates and providing more access to higher education through programs such as PathwayOregon, which provides free tuition, fees, and specialized advising to eligible Oregonians.
-As part of this effort, Tykeson Hall opened in August 2019, home to two dozen new academic advisors trained in an integrated approach to providing academic and career-readiness support to students.
+In 2015, Schill announced the Oregon Commitment, an effort focused on supporting student success by improving four-year graduation rates and increasing access to higher education through programs such as PathwayOregon, which provides free tuition, fees, and specialized advising to eligible Oregonians.
+As part of this effort, Tykeson Hall opened in 2019.
+It is home to two dozen academic advisors trained in an integrated approach to giving students academic and career-readiness support.
 The university reached the goal of improving four-year graduation rates by 10 percentage points a year early, in 2019.

 In an effort to encourage the exchange of ideas and make campus more inclusive and equitable, Schill held a series of events focused on freedom of expression, launched an African American speaker series, oversaw the development of thirty-four diversity action plans for each major administrative and academic unit on campus, and championed the creation of a new Black Cultural Center, which opened in 2019.
 Schill also recommended changing the names of two campus buildings to send a clear message that racism had no place at the University of Oregon and that the welfare, inclusion, and success of Black, indigenous, and other students, faculty, and staff of color was central to the university’s mission.
 In 2020, Schill and Provost Patrick Phillips announced a major initiative to hire more faculty of color and retain those already at the university, to establish a center on racial disparities, and to promote inclusion in the University of Oregon’s classrooms.